Your team decided to use QuantLib and

 “I had the pleasure to invite Luigi over for an in-house training on the C++ pricing library QuantLib.
 In only two days he taught us a lot about the design, how to work with the library and how to extend it.”

-If you want to be informed of the next time this happens, let us know by filling this form.
+From time to time, I also teach an Introduction to QuantLib Development course in London; it’s organized by MoneyScience and based on the same content.
+If you’re interested, let us know by filling this form.
 You can do it even if London doesn’t work well for you; we’re thinking of organizing it elsewhere, and the feedback would be extremely useful.
+The same goes if you’re interested in other QuantLib-related content.

 More information?
 Glad you asked.
 Here is a Google Hangout I’ve recorded with MoneyScience’s Jacob Bettany in which we talk about the course.
 Enjoy.